rradosic/vanillaBox.js/README.md

 * Image captions
 * Multiple galleries per page, each with custom options
 * Responsive design
-	* Looks good on mobile and desktop
+	* Looks great on mobile and desktop

 ## Installation